 Therapies using medication (updated 12/2022)

-Systemic therapy is the use of medication to destroy cancer cells.
-This type of medication is given through the bloodstream to reach cancer cells throughout the body.
-Systemic therapies are generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
+This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
 Research continues about the benefits of systemic therapy to treat salivary gland cancer, and this type of treatment is being evaluated in clinical trials.

-For salivary gland cancer, systemic therapy is most often used to treat later-stage cancer or to relieve symptoms.
+For salivary gland cancer, therapies using medication are most often used to treat later-stage cancer or to relieve symptoms.
 Some drugs are available in clinical trials that may treat cancer at an earlier stage or that may be combined with radiation therapy to determine its effectiveness.

-When systemic therapy is recommended, the main type is chemotherapy.
+When medication is recommended, the main type is chemotherapy.
 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

-A systemic therapy called targeted therapy may be an option through clinical trials for people with certain subtypes of salivary gland cancer if the tumor has specific genetic changes or molecular alterations, including HER2, NTRK, or androgen receptors.
+A medication called targeted therapy may be an option through clinical trials for people with certain subtypes of salivary gland cancer if the tumor has specific genetic changes or molecular alterations, including HER2, NTRK, or androgen receptors.

-Systemic therapy gets into the bloodstream to reach cancer cells throughout the body.
+Medication gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give cancer medications include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 If you are given oral medications, be sure to ask your health care team how to safely store and handle them.